 Honorary Fellowships are bestowed by the Society for eminence in microscopy or related branches of science or for exceptional service to science

 The process through which the Society admits new Honorary Fellows is designed to reflect the prestigious nature of the Fellowship, and to ensure that only those candidates who have made the most outstanding contributions to microscopy or related branches of science can be considered for the honour.
+The RMS expressly encourages nominations in support of candidates from diverse backgrounds.

 The proposal is then put before the RMS Council, which has absolute discretion in approving or rejecting the nomination.